YUEWU1233/ML_French_Blancpain/README.md

 Yue Wu: coding, streamlit UI, github and README, and the video manuscript content

 Zayna Chanel: coding, the video manuscript content and video editting

+Project done by both Yue Wu and Zayna Chanel equally， as we all agreed